warriorone/DevCamp/HOL/dotnet/01-developer-environment/README.md

     In a later session, we will take a look at Azure Resource Group templates, and how to manage your infrastructure the same way you manage your code.
 As a short introduction, a template is a JSON file that contains definitions for the resources you want in your resource group.
 When you apply the resource group template, Azure will apply the template to your Azure resource group, and create the resources you have specified in the template.
 This makes it easy to maintain the infrastructure definition in the JSON text file.

     In the resource group template we have created for DevCamp, there are several types of resources including Web Apps and a Virtual Machine.
-Resource Group Templates are usually fairly quick to apply - the reason this one takes so long is that we are creating a Windows Virtual machine and installing all the tools you will need for the DevCamp including Visual Studio, the Java development kit, and other software resources.
+Resource Group Templates are usually fairly quick to apply - the reason this one takes so long is that we are creating a Windows Virtual machine and installing all the tools you will need for the DevCamp including Visual Studio, and other software resources.

-1. You will know when the Resource Group finishes provisioning either by the Notification drop-down, or by navigation on the left-hand bar to `Resource Groups` -> `DevCamp` and check the `Deployments` status for `Succeeded`.
+1. You will know when the Resource Group finishes provisioning either by the Notification drop-down, or by navigation on the left-hand bar to `Resource Groups` -> `Corso-MS-Cloud` and check the `Deployments` status for `Succeeded`.

     ![image](./media/2017-06-15_11_41_00.png)